Music of Canada: 1930–1959

-During the great depression in Canada, the majority of people listened to what today would be called swing (Jazz) just as country was starting its roots.
+During the Great Depression in Canada, the majority of people listened to what today would be called swing (Jazz) just as country was starting its roots.
 The diversity in the evolution of swing dancing in Canada is reflected in its many American names, Jive, Jitterbug and Lindy.
 Canada's first big band star was Guy Lombardo (1902–1977), who formed his easy listening band, The Royal Canadians, with his brothers and friends.
 They achieved international success starting in the mid-1920s selling an estimated 250 million phonograph records, and were the first Canadians to have a #1 single on Billboard's top 100.
 In 1932, the first Broadcasting Act was passed by Parliament creating the Canadian Radio Broadcasting Commission.
 It was to both regulate all broadcasting and create a new national public radio network.
 1936, the Canadian Broadcasting Corporation came into existence, at the time, a million Canadian households had a radio.

 Emerging from the Great Depression on near equal-footing to American popular music, Canadian popular music continued to enjoy considerable success at home and abroad in the following years.
 Among them Montreal's jazz virtuoso Oscar Peterson (1925–2007), considered to have been one of the greatest pianists of all time, releasing over 200 recordings and receiving several Grammy Awards during his lifetime.
-Also notable is Hank Snow (1914–1999), who signed with RCA Victor in 1936 and went on to become one of America's biggest and most innovative country music superstars of the 1940s and 1950s.
+Also notable are country music stars Wilf Carter (1904-1996) and Hank Snow (1914–1999).
+Carter, from Nova Scotia, started out singing in the 1920s hosting a radio show in Alberta by 1930 before moving to America where he hosted another radio show scoring several hits.
+Snow, also from Nova Scotia, signed with RCA Victor in 1936 and went on to become one of America's biggest and most innovative country music superstars of the 1940s and 1950s.
 Snow became a regular performer at the Grand Ole Opry on WSM in Nashville and released more than 45 LPs over his lifetime.
 Snow was one of the inaugural inductees to the Canadian Songwriters Hall of Fame started in 2003.

 Canada during the Second World War produced some patriotic songs, but they were not hits in the music industry sense.
 A number of Canadian singers who learned their craft in Canadian opera companies in the 1930s went on to sing in major international opera houses.
 Most notable from the 1940s is contralto singer Portia White (1911–1968).
 She achieved international fame because of her voice and stage presence.
-As a Canadian female of African descent, her popularity helped to open previously-closed doors for talented women who followed.
+As a Canadian female of African descent, her popularity helped to open previously closed doors for talented women who followed.
 She has been declared "A person of national historic significance" by the Government of Canada.
 In 1964 she performed for Queen Elizabeth II, at the opening of the Confederation Centre of the Arts.